Nationalist Party (Malta)

 The Nationalist Party (Partit Nazzjonalista, PN) is one of the two major contemporary political parties in Malta, along with the Labour Party.

-It is a Christian-democratic, and conservative political party, and it has been also described as centrist or centre-right on the political spectrum.
+It is a Christian democratic, and conservative political party, and it has been described as sitting on the centre to centre-right on the political spectrum.
 It is supportive of Malta's membership in the European Union.
 It is currently in opposition to the Labour Party.
-Since independence in 1964, the Nationalist Party has won six out of the thirteen general elections, in 1966, 1987, 1992, 1998 and 2003.
+Since independence in 1964, the Nationalist Party has won six out of the thirteen general elections, in 1966, 1987, 1992, 1998, 2003 and 2008.
 In 2008 it won with a paper-thin majority of around 1500 votes.